4G0R4/giveaway/README.md

 2. Randomly pick number of winners (max 210)
 3. Select future block number for the draw to be executed
 4. Get a sharable link to share results with all participants
-5. Have results easily verified, simply hit "Submit" start the verification
+5. Have results easily verified, simply hit “Submit” to start the verification
 6. Save and share the results in a unique URL

 Repo: https://github.com/4G0R4/giveaway/